Accessibility statement for Contact DWP about accessibility web form

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the 'accessibility regulations').
 If you're not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).

-DWP is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+DWP is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 Preparation of this accessibility statement

-This website was last tested week commencing 28 September 2020.
-The test was carried out by DWP using a combination of automated and manual testing.
+This website was last tested on 27th March.
+The test was carried out by DWP using the following assistive technologies: JAWS (screen reader), Dragon (speech recognition) and ZoomText (screen magnifier)